MyLovelyAxe/Motion_Classification_Thesis_IAW_RWTH/README.md

 2. Edit arguments in ```prepare_exp_group.py``` according to instructions inside
 3. Run with: ```python prepare_exp_group.py```

+If you want to try prepared dataset, you can download the data [here](https://www.kaggle.com/datasets/jialeili/csv-dynamic-static/) and paste them under ```/ori_csv```.
+Or work on your new recorded shots.

 #### Step2: Check data by plotting

 Check the Original Data $Arr_{ori}$ from ```unknown.NoHead.csv``` from **Step1** with function **check_ori_data**, by editing the arguments according to instruction in ```data_visualization.py``` and running it with: